The biggest problem mother of six Michelle Toko has is not getting her children to do their homework but limiting the time they spend doing it.

-“I’m just glad my kids don’t mind sharing,” she says, referring to the two Chromebooks the family owns through the trust’s lease to buy scheme.
+“I’m just glad my kids don’t mind sharing,” she says, referring to the two Chromebooks the family owns through Taitokerau Education Trust’s lease to buy scheme.

 Michelle’s three youngest children, Jareem (9), Remenis (8) and Isis (11), are in digital classrooms at Whau Valley Primary.